FelixAugenstein/watson-assistant-jira-issues/README.md

 If you get a 201 Created response you should be able to see the new issue in your backlog inside your Jira project.

-One more step: After the successful Post request, click the code button in postman, select native Node.Js and copy the code.
+One more step: After the successful Post Request, click the code button in Postman, select native Node.Js and copy the code.

 ![Native NodeJS Code](readme_images/native-nodeJS-code.png)